SallyFl/SallyFl.github.io/index.md

 [Life on the Ocean Waves - a map of multiple voyages](https://sallyfl.github.io/oceanWaves/) using real collection data based on journals, logbooks, diaries and letters in the collection.

-A project looking at the distribution of [objects in the collection through word tags including topic, vessel name and shipping company name over time](https://sallyfl.github.io/termDots/)
+A project looking at the distribution of [objects in the collection](https://sallyfl.github.io/termDots/)through word tags including topic, vessel name and shipping company name over time.